Scott Norwood

-Scott Allan Norwood (born July 17, 1960) is a former American football placekicker who played in the National Football League (NFL) for seven seasons with the Buffalo Bills.
+Scott Allan Norwood (born July 17, 1960) is an American former professional football player who was a placekicker for seven seasons with the Buffalo Bills of the National Football League (NFL).
 He also played for the Birmingham Stallions in the United States Football League (USFL) for two seasons.
-As Buffalo's placekicker from 1985 to 1991, Norwood led the league in scoring for the 1988 season and played in their first two Super Bowl appearances.
+As Buffalo's placekicker, Norwood led the league in scoring for the 1988 season and played in their first two Super Bowl appearances.
 Despite his accomplishments, he is best known for missing a game-winning field goal attempt at the end of Super Bowl XXV.

 Early life and college

 Norwood was born in Alexandria, Virginia and graduated from Thomas Jefferson High School in Alexandria in 1978.
 He played both football and soccer at James Madison University and graduated with a business degree in 1982.

 Professional career

 Birmingham Stallions

 Norwood began his professional career with the Birmingham Stallions of the United States Football League, playing two seasons before the Stallions signed Danny Miller to replace him.